Cosmology of Kyoto: Gameplay

 The game uses karma and reincarnation gameplay mechanics, based on Buddhist concepts of Saṃsāra.
 During the game, the player will often die after being attacked by evil demons or robbers, and will then go to one of the realms of reincarnation, depending upon the player's conduct in that life.
 In these Buddhist hells, the player character is tortured in various ways.
 Once the player escapes hell, they are reborn, as a new character with a new appearance.
 If the player has too much negative karma, they may be reincarnated as a dog rather than a human.
 After being reborn, the player must take the clothes from their last body to continue.
 As the player progresses through the city, new abilities and items are revealed that protect the player from death.

 Plot

 The game is set in the medieval city of Heian-kyō around the year 1000, during the Heian period of Japanese history.
 The game lacks an overall plot, but it instead presents fragmented narratives in a non-linear manner, as the player character encounters various non-player characters while wandering the city.
 These narratives are cross-referenced to an encyclopedia, providing background information as the narratives progress and as the player comes across various characters and locations, with various stories and related information appearing at distinct locations.

 Many of the characters in the game are based on real-life characters from the city and their appearances in the game are often loosely based on tales from the Konjaku Monogatarishū.
-The game deals with religion and Buddhism and Buddhist philosophy, as well as myth and legend.
+The game deals with religion and philosophy, particularly Buddhism and Buddhist philosophy, as well as myth and legend.

 Development

 The game was authored using Macromedia Director.

+TRIPITAKA 玄奘三蔵求法の旅 (TRIPITAKA Genshōsanzō Guhō no Tabi, lit.
+"Tripitaka: Xuanzang Sanzo's Dharma-Seeking Journey"), a sequel, was released by 1999.
+Long considered vaporware or lost media, its existence was only verified to the broader enthusiast community through discovery of the sole publicly known copy by a collector in 2023, subsequently posted online as abandonware in 2025.